Recurrent Structural Policy Gradient for Partially Observable Mean Field Games: Conclusion

 \section{Conclusion}

 In this work we present RSPG, the first history-aware HSM leveraging known transition dynamics for lower variance updates.
-Empirically, we show that when access to the individual dynamics is available, RSPG achieves state-of-the-art performance, an order-of-magnitude faster convergence, and more realistic agent behaviour in both toy environments and a macroeconomics MFG.
-We also present MFAX, the first JAX-based environment framework for MFGs.
+Empirically, we show that RSPG achieves an order-of-magnitude faster convergence than sample-based RL methods, and more realistic agent behaviour than memoryless SPG.
+We also present MFAX, our JAX-based environment framework for MFGs.
 Unlike other MFG libraries, MFAX distinguishes between mean-field environments with white-box and black-box access to the transition model, as well as supporting partial observability, common noise and multiple initial distributions.